 It’s important to remember that these frameworks may not always work for your specific product and sales strategy.
 It’s worth learning about and experimenting with their elements, but they aren’t magic bullets.
 Analyzing negotiation frameworks (and their drawbacks) will help your team think more strategically about negotiation.

-Empathising, Listening and Labeling
+Empathising, listening and labeling

 With many salespeople identifying as extroverts, and being very comfortable taking the lead in a sales conversation, training in the art of active listening can take some practice.
 Remind sellers to really slow down and listen to their prospects, don’t just wait to respond.
 Doing this in your role-playing scenarios is important, as just like exercising any new skill it gets stronger with regular practice.